-After filling the tank, turn the ignition key to position " and let the starter run for approximately 15-20 seconds in order to bleed the fuel supply circuit.
+After filling the tank, turn the ignition key to position " and let the starter run for approximately 15÷20 seconds in order to bleed the fuel supply circuit.

-- If the engine starts without problems and then stops or works irregularly, check if there is air in the circuit; if so, check the tightness of the fuel filter and of the fuel pump prefilter. - After all the fuel has run out, bleed the circuit by proceeding as described above.
+- If the engine starts without problems and then stops or works irregularly, check if there is air in the circuit; if so, check the tightness of the fuel filter. - .
+After all the fuel has run out, bleed the circuit by proceeding as described above.